chapmanjacobd/library/README.md

 ## Things to know

+When the database file path is not specified, `video.db` will be created / used.

+    lb extract ./tv/

+The same for audio: `audio.db` will be created / used.

+    lb extract --audio ./music/

+Likewise, `fs.db` from:

+    lb extract --filesystem /any/path/

-If you want to specify more than one directory you will need to mention the db file explicitly.
+If you want to specify more than one directory you need to mention the db file explicitly.

     lb extract --filesystem one/
     lb extract --filesystem fs.db one/ two/